Please be aware of scams that can affect investors.

 Registered in England and Wales as an Investment Company Number 2902424

-In this webcast Adrian gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.
+In this webcast Adrian Lim gives an update on a wide range of subjects including performance, as sector breakdown, twenty largest investments and an outlook for the Trust.

 Although India battles with a deterioration in growth, high inflation and a weaker currency, it is still home to wealth of investment opportunities.
 Despite these challenges, we believe it is still one of the most dynamic countries in Asia.
 In this video we explore what is still driving the economy and where the investment opportunities lie.

 India’s strong fundamentals—high savings and investment rates, rapid workforce growth and a quickly expanding middle class—will continue to boost economic growth.
 However, a shortage of skilled labour, infrastructure bottlenecks and the difficulties involved in moving from low-productivity agriculture to high-productivity manufacturing will constrain GDP expansion.
 What does this mean for India?